lassebunk/dynamic_sitemaps/README.md

 ## Requirements

-DynamicSitemaps is tested in Rails 3.2.13 using Ruby 1.9.3 and 2.0.0, but should work in other versions of Rails 3 and above and Ruby 1.9 and above.
+DynamicSitemaps is tested in Rails 3.2.13 (and works in Rails 4.0.0, too) using Ruby 1.9.3 and 2.0.0, but should work in other versions of Rails 3 and above and Ruby 1.9 and above.
 Please create an [issue](https://github.com/lassebunk/dynamic_sitemaps/issues) if you encounter any problems.

 ## Installation